-Services were provided to 61 families, relieving them of the around-the-clock responsibilities of caring for a family member.
-More than 4,478 hours of in-home care were provided.
+Services were provided to 49 families (a 10 percent decrease), relieving them of the around-the-clock responsibilities of caring for a family member.
+More than 2,704 hours of in-home care were provided (a 40 percent decrease).
+Due to Covid-19, demand and ability to send people into homes decreased.